What is the insolvency register?

 As well as bankruptcy, IVAs and DROs, the register contains other agreements like Bankruptcy Restrictions Orders (BROs), which limit your financial activity.
 A full list of these can be found on the Insolvency Service website.

 If you are made bankrupt, your details will remain on the register for three months after you are ‘discharged’.
 This is when you are no longer responsible for debts you accrued before going bankrupt and are relieved from restrictions enforced during the bankruptcy period.
 DRO and IVA records are kept on the register for up to three months after they are completed or revoked.

 In the case of an IVA or DRO being revoked, this means the terms of the agreement were breached, which could be because of a change in finances or not co-operating with the official receiver.
 The agreement, and any protections or debt relief it offers, will be terminated.
 If conditions are met for the duration of the agreement then it will be successfully completed and in the case of an IVA, a certificate of completion will be issued.

 How does being on the insolvency register affect a credit report?

 Lenders use the information in your credit report to judge whether you are likely to keep up repayments on a loan and, therefore, if they should offer you credit.
-IVAs, DROs and bankruptcy will be listed on your credit report for six years after the point at which they begin.
+IVAs, DROs and bankruptcy will be listed on your credit report for six years after the point at which they begin, or until they are completed if that is not within six years.
 This sends a serious signal to potential lenders that you have had trouble paying your debts and that there may be an increased risk of lending to you.

 Although insolvency solutions can leave a lasting effect on your credit report, it may be the case that they are the best alternative at the time.
 It is possible, through responsible borrowing and making repayments, to rebuild your credit history over time.
 You can read more about factors that affect your credit history on our credit hygiene page.